 - Specialty Ceramic Fermenting Crock.
-Ceramic fermenting crocks such as the Harsch brand and Polish-style come complete with the pot, lid and internal weighing stones to keep the vegetables submerged under the brine.
+Ceramic fermenting crocks come complete with the pot, lid, and internal weighing stones to keep the vegetables submerged under the brine.
 The lids are designed using a water-trough-airlock system to allow the natural gases to escape while sealing out oxygen thereby reducing or eliminating the threat of mold during the culturing process.
 They come in several sizes.
 When choosing the best size crock for your family, keep in mind that the crocks can only be filled to 80% capacity.
 Crocks should be checked regularly for cracks as cracks can harbor harmful bacteria.
-Specialty crocks are more expensive but are one of the best fermenting vessels.
+Specialty crocks are more expensive but are one of the best types of fermenting vessel.

 Weighting and Covering Methods.
 The type of weighting and covering method used will depend on the type of food you are fermenting and your specific fermenting vessel.

-Non-brine Fruits, Vegetables and Condiments.
+Non-brine Fruits, Vegetables, and Condiments.
 If you are culturing non-brine fruits, vegetables, condiments, etc. many recipes will call for simply placing a lid on the container and allowing the food to ferment for several days.
-A small amount of gas will be created during the 2-3 day period so use caution when removing the lid.
+A small amount of gas will be created during the 2 to 3 day period so use caution when removing the lid.

 Options for weighting vegetables include:

 - A plate that fits snugly inside the vessel.
 A clean rock or similar weight object can be placed on top of the plate to weigh the plate down and keep the vegetables submerged.